-SAP Analytics Cloud: Planning on "not booked" characteristic combinations
+SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 Share post via

-In some planning scenarios, planning on "non-posted" entities/characteristics is required.
-This requirement can be further complicated if there is a need to allow only certain combinations of entities (in the SAP context, the term "characteristic combinations" is often used for this).
-SAP Analytics Cloud (SAC) offers various options for implementing this requirement.
+In certain planning scenarios, planning on 'unposted' entities/characteristics is required.
+This requirement can be further complicated by the need to permit only specific combinations of entities (in the SAP context, the term 'characteristic combinations' is frequently used for this).
+SAP Analytics Cloud (SAC) offers various methods to implement this requirement.

-As a rule, historical actual data is used for planning scenarios, which not only serve as guidelines/proposed values for future planning, but also specify the breakdown or the permissible combination of entities (e.g. different customers for different sales organizations).
-In some planning scenarios, however, actual data is not available, but the planning screens should still only allow certain combinations of entities to be entered.
+Typically, planning scenarios utilize historical actual data, which not only serves as benchmarks/suggested values for future planning but also defines the breakdown or permitted combination of entities (e.g., different customers for different sales organizations).
+However, in some planning scenarios, actual data is unavailable, yet the planning input forms must still allow only specific combinations of entities for data entry.

-As already described in the instructions, the requirement is to only allow certain combinations of entities for planning.
-Invalid entity combinations must not be planned and, in the best case, should not be displayed at all.
-No historical data is available for the planning scenario.
+As previously described in the guide, the requirement is to permit only specific combinations of entities for planning.
+Invalid entity combinations must not be planned and, ideally, should not be displayed at all.
+No historical data is available for this planning scenario.

 • Sales Organization (SALES_ORG)